Orange-OpenSource/hurl/docs/running-tests.md

 $ hurl --test --jobs 1 *.hurl
 ```

-[`--repeat` option] can be used to repeat run files and do performance check.
+[`--repeat` option] can be used to repeat run files and do [performance check].
 For instance, this call will run 1000 tests
 in parallel:

 ```shell